The Wild History Of The 1970s Club Scene

 Studio 54 is legendary today, a symbol of the excesses of 1970s club life.
 It has become shorthand for the endless party that supposedly defined the whole decade.
 The 1970s are often perceived as a wonderful time between the strife-filled 1960s and the stress-filled 1980s, and Studio 54 is the cocaine-fueled, disco-dancing icon representing it.

-But as Vice notes, the nightclub almost failed completely.
+But the nightclub almost failed completely.
 After a splashy and well-attended launch, attendance fell off immediately, and the club struggled to get enough people inside to make a profit.
 It was a huge space and needed about 1,000 people inside every single night — not just on the weekends — if it was going to make a dime.
 The owners did everything they could think of, but for the first five weeks or so, they barely got by.

 Today, every new club gets compared to Studio 54.
 It was an everything-goes nightclub where they literally had a giant mechanical moon lifting a spoon filled with cocaine to its nose as part of the decoration.
 It's hard to understand today just how unique the club was when it opened.
 While there had been dance clubs in New York and other cities for decades, Studio 54 was the first to truly combine a theatrical sense of "anything goes" with music, substances, and an elaborately designed space.

-As The Daily Beast reports, the real party soon erupted outside the club.
-An anonymous doctor had seen fit to bring a bottle of medical-grade quaaludes to the opening, and he began handing them out to everyone in the street.
-Before long, the celebrities dancing inside probably wished they were outside, where a full-on orgy had broken out, with people disrobing in the street and dancing wildly.
+The official launch of the nightclub on April 26, 1977, was a glitzy affair.
+Celebrities from all walks of life were invited — including future president Donald Trump, who arrived with his first wife, Ivana.
+Other icons of the 1970s soon arrived — Cher, Brooke Shields, Margaux Hemingway, and many others.
+The real party soon erupted outside the club.
+An anonymous doctor had seen fit to bring a bottle of medical-grade Quaaludes to the opening, and he began handing them out to everyone in the street.
+Before long, the celebrities dancing inside probably wished they were outside, where a full-on party had broken out, with people disrobing in the street and dancing wildly.
 Sadly, many of the people in that crowd probably don't remember much about the evening.

 That time the Mudd Club hosted Joan Crawford Mother's Day parties

-As The New York Times reports, one of the ways the Mudd Club set itself apart from other places was its willingness to book theme parties.
-Where other spots like CBGB concentrated on the raw power of new bands on the stage, the Mudd Club brought a bit of panache to its seedy nightlife.
-It attracted Andy Warhol, who abandoned Studio 54 in order to hang out there due to its unpredictable nature.
+The Mudd Club was another iconic New York City nightspot in the 1970s.
+A small, dingy place, it boasted some of the most diverse crowds ever, with celebrities like David Bowie or Debbie Harry rubbing elbows with less famous folks to take in some legendary rock shows.
+One of the ways the Mudd Club set itself apart from other places was its willingness to book theme parties.
+Where other spots like CBGB concentrated on the raw power of new bands on the stage, the Mudd Club brought a bit of panache to its seedy nightlife, which attracted figures like Andy Warhol.
 Many of the party themes were in alarmingly bad taste, which was part of the fun.

 That time the Mercer Arts Center collapsed